croaky/blog/articles/ruby/job-queues.md

   with optional args `Job.new(db).call(foo: 1, bar: "baz")`.
 - The only dependencies are Ruby, Postgres, and
   [the pg gem](https://github.com/ged/ruby-pg).

-I have been running a system like this in production for a few years.
+- Uses the [DB wrapper](/ruby/db) for connection management.

 ## Modest needs

-In my application, I have ~20 queues.
+In my app, I have ~20 queues.
 ~80% of these invoke third-party APIs that have rate limits such as GitHub, Discord, Slack, and Postmark.
 I don't need these jobs to be high-throughput or highly parallel;